Levitate (The Fall album): Recording background

 Levitate was recorded amidst a difficult period for the group, described by personnel turmoil and Mark E. Smith's increasingly erratic behaviour, as well as financial troubles due to a VAT bill incurred in the 1980s and early 1990s for nearly £200,000.

 The album was initially going to be produced by Keir Stewart and Simon Spencer (who previously collaborated with Smith under the moniker D.O.S.E. on the 1995 single "Plug Myself In").
 Most of the recordings took place at Edwyn Collins's studio in West Hampstead.
 However, Stewart and Spencer soon fell out with Smith over payments and left after a week, taking most of the tapes with them.
 The only tracks from these sessions to make the album were "4½ Inch" (allegedly edited out of samples of a rehearsal recording), "Spencer", later re-dubbed by Smith as "Spencer Must Die", and "The Quartet of Doc Shanley".

-Drummer Simon Wolstencroft left after a disagreement about the recording of "Everybody But Myself"; also having received financial advice about the group's VAT bill, he resigned from being a co-director of The Fall business.
+Drummer Simon Wolstencroft left after a disagreement about the recording of "Everybody But Myself".
+His departure also stemmed from long-simmering tensions with Smith's increasingly erratic personality, and after having received financial advice about the group's VAT bill.
+Thus, Wolsencroft quit the band as a drummer, and also resigned from being a co-director of the Fall as a business.
 Karl Burns, who was previously fired in 1996 after the release of The Light User Syndrome, was brought back in to replace Wolstencroft.
 Julia Nagle programmed computers using Logic Audio software, played guitar and keyboards on most of Levitate, and contributed vocals on songs "Doc Shanley's Quartet", "I'm A Mummy" and B-side "Scareball".
 Scottish artist Tommy Crooks joined the group towards the end of recording sessions as a guitarist.